Why I Replaced All of My Amalgam Fillings, Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

 Silver fillings do release mercury vapor that can be inhaled and absorbed into the lungs.
 High levels of mercury vapor are associated with many health concerns.
-The level of mercury vapor that is released from dental amalgams varies based on the individual.
-Factors that can influence the amount of mercury vapor released are the number of amalgam fillings present and the condition of the fillings as well as habits like grinding or clenching of the teeth can accelerate the breakdown of metal fillings and lead to the necessity of removal of mercury fillings in Lincoln, NE.
+The level of mercury vapor released from dental amalgams varies based on the individual.
+Factors that can influence the amount of mercury vapor released are the number of amalgam fillings present and the condition of the fillings.
+Habits like grinding or clenching of the teeth can also accelerate the breakdown of metal fillings and lead to the necessity of removal of mercury fillings in Lincoln, NE.

-At least half of the dentists in the USA have discontinued using amalgam as a restorative material.
-This is simply due the fact that there are superior dental materials available today that require less invasive treatment methods.
+At least half of the dentists in the USA have discontinued using amalgam as a restorative material because there are superior dental materials available today.
+These new materials require less invasive treatment methods.
 Several European countries have recently adopted restrictions on the use and disposal of amalgam filling material due to potential health risks as well as environmental concerns.
-It is expected that at some point in the future, amalgam filling material will be phased out completely.
+We can expect amalgam filling material will be phased out completely in the future.

 Can mercury dental fillings cause health problems?

-This has been a topic of debate in recent decades has been whether or not mercury fillings can cause health problems.
-The FDA and ADA recommend avoiding placing amalgam fillings on pregnant or nursing mothers as well as children under 5 years of age.
-Also, the British Dental Association recommends avoiding placing amalgam fillings in children 15 years and younger as well as pregnant women, nursing mothers or patients with poor kidney function or metal allergies.
+A topic of debate in recent decades has been whether or not mercury fillings can cause health problems.
+The FDA and ADA recommend avoiding placing amalgam fillings on pregnant or nursing mothers as well as children under five years of age.
+Also, the British Dental Association recommends avoiding putting amalgam fillings in children 15 years and younger as well as pregnant women, nursing mothers or patients with reduced kidney function or metal allergies.
 At Nebraska Family Dentistry, we use only metal-free dental materials on patients of all ages.
 By using metal-free materials, we avoid introducing any elemental mercury that could contribute to existing health problems or metal sensitivities.
 There are vastly superior dental materials that pose no risk to the patient, and our goal is to improve the health of our patients.
 If you are looking for a dentist who truly understands the science behind biological dentistry, try Dr. Kathryn Alderman who can offer the unique approach of biological dentistry.